everpub/openscienceprize/README.md

 own.
 Or directly create a pull request with your suggested edits.

 As this is about creating a entry for the open science prize, creating the entry should happen in the open as well.
-All the material is licensed under [CC BY-SA 4.0](//creativecommons.org/licenses/by-sa/4.0/).
+Licensing details and a list of contributors can be found in [LICENSE](LICENSE).

 # Longer outline of the idea